emmercm/www/src/blog/_git-sync.md

 ---

-How to sync uncommitted changes between two different working trees of the same repository.
+How to sync uncommitted changes between different clones of the same repository.

-_Note: what I mean by the phrase "working tree" is a local clone of a repository, including all of its files and directories. _

 I've been experimenting with using [Git sparse checkout](https://git-scm.com/docs/git-sparse-checkout) with a very large monorepo recently.
 I usually have a number of changed files that aren't ready to commit just yet in my working tree, so I wanted to create a new working tree to experiment with until I was happy first.
 Once I was happy, I wanted to copy all my in-flight changes over.
 I couldn't find a very complete solution for this, so I created one!